eferroni/live-news/README.md

 ## Stepzen:

-What? middleware that transform a rest api to graphql
+What?
+It's a middleware that transform a rest api to graphql

 We will connect to StepZen to access the media stack api